sbu-test-lab/ocov4j/README.md

 19      }
 20    }
 ```
+Based on running Test cases `List_TestSuite1`:
-Test cases List_Test1, List_Test2, and List_Test3 pass and achieve 100% line coverage for class List.
-The ClearableList_Test1 test, which is passed too, also provides 100% line coverage for class ClearableList and cannot reveal our seeded bug.
-Although ClearableList_Test1 only tests the method defined in ClearableList and does not test the inherited methods (like add or remove), it results in 100% line coverage.
-Nevertheless, the seeded bug in the ClearableList class can easily be detected by a simple test that uses methods inherited from the parent class.
-For example, imagine the test case ClearableList_Test2, which is another test for the ClearableList class that, in addition to testing the child state space, tests the parent state space by calling the inherited method add.
-Unlike the previous test, ClearableList_Test2 is failed and reveals a failure in the implementation.
-Using this test, after the execution of the add method (line 4), one unit is added to the index variable; but when the method clear is called, although it resets the parent state variable elements, it does not reset the value of the parent’s state variable index (as mentioned, line 7 of ClearableList was commented to create this fault).
+* Tests `List_Test1`, `List_Test2`, and `List_Test3` pass and achieve 100% line coverage for class List.
+* The `ClearableList_Test1` test, which is passed too, also provides **100% line coverage** for class **ClearableList** and **cannot reveal our seeded bug**.
+* Although `ClearableList_Test1` only tests the method defined in `ClearableList` and does not test the inherited methods (like `add` or `remove`), it results in **100% line coverage**.

+Nevertheless, the seeded bug in the `ClearableList` class **can easily be detected** by a simple test that uses methods inherited from the parent class.

+For example, in the following `ClearableList_Test2` is another test for the `ClearableList` class that, in addition to testing the child state space, tests the parent state space by calling the inherited method add.

+Unlike the previous test, `ClearableList_Test2` is failed and **reveals our seeded bug easily**.
+Using this test, after the execution of the `add` method (line 4), one unit is added to the `index` variable; but when the method `clear` is called, although it resets the parent state variable elements, it does not reset the value of the parent’s state variable index (as mentioned, line 7 of `ClearableList` was commented to create this fault).
 Hence, the list length in the assertion section of the test becomes equal to one, which causes the test to fail.
-Regarding this example, when defining our new coverage criteria, we should consider the parts of the class state and behavior, which are inherited from parent or ancestor classes.

 ```java
 01      @Test
 02      public void ClearableList_Test2(){